-We are home to both the Ancient Cultures Museum and the Australian History Museum, which house between them thousands of artefacts, documents, images and references that could help your study in many disciplines, not just Modern or Ancient History.
+We are home to both the Ancient Cultures Museum and the Australian History Museum. which house between them thousands of artefacts, documents, images and references that could help your study in many disciplines, not just Modern or Ancient History.
 Take some time to visit these vital centres.
 The Museum of Ancient Cultures is on Level 3 of X5B and the Australian History Museum is on Level 1 of W6A.

-To find out what is happening in the Faculty of Arts visit the website at arts.mq.edu.au.
+To find out what is happening in the Faculty of Arts visit the website at arts.mg.edu.au.

-Check the new and current students page of the faculty website for information on the new Macquarie curriculum, assignment sheet templates, forms for every situation and contact details for the people who can give you the right advice.
+Check the current students page of the faculty website for information on the Macquarie curriculum, assignment sheet templates, forms for every situation and contact details for the people who can give you the right advice.

-You can also keep up to date with our many educational and social events via the news and events pages of the website or on the faculty's Facebook page.
+You can also keep up to date with our many educational and social events via the news and events pages of the website.